nedim11/docker/README.md

 Node service works very well and you can test it with (after running previous command):
 <br><code>curl http://localhost:8081/node/api/v1/result</code>

 Spring project does not work since I have had problems with connection to PosgreSQL DB.
+But I think that Dockerfile and it's docker-compose.yml are OK.